You are here

 AASECT Board of Directors

 President - Debby Herbenick, PhD, MPH, CSE

-Debby Herbenick, PhD, MPH, CSE is – in addition to serving as AASECT’s current President - an Associate Professor and Director of the Center for Sexual Health Promotion at Indiana University’s School of Public Health, the sexual health educator for The Kinsey Institute’s Kinsey Confidential series, an AASECT-certified sexuality educator, and the author of six best-selling books about sexuality.
-Passionate about translating sexuality information to the general public, she is frequently quoted in magazines and appears on television to provide commentary about contemporary sexual behavior, and also founded the community-based Bloomington Sex Salon, an event series that promotes public conversations about sexuality.
+Debby Herbenick is – in addition to serving as AASECT’s current President - an Associate Professor and Director of the Center for Sexual Health Promotion at Indiana University’s School of Public Health, the sexual health educator for The Kinsey Institute’s Kinsey Confidential Series, an AASECT Certified Sexuality Educator (CSE) and the author of six best-selling books about sexuality.
+Passionate about translating sexuality information to the general public, she is frequently quoted in magazines and appears on television to provide commentary about contemporary sexual behavior, and she also founded the community-based Bloomington Sex Salon, an event series that promotes public conversations about sexuality.

-Dr. Herbenick has worked as a sexuality researcher and educator for more than 15 years and, since 2003, has taught college-level human sexuality classes at Indiana University.
+Dr. Herbenick has worked as a sexuality researcher and educator for more than 15 years, and since 2003 she has taught college-level human sexuality classes at Indiana University.
 In addition, she is an active researcher, having published more than 100 articles in peer-reviewed scientific journals.
-She is one of the lead scientists of the National Survey of Sexual Health and Behavior (conducted in 2009, 2012, 2013, 2014, and 2015).
-These surveys have provided the field with much-need nationally representative probability data about sex in America.
-Her areas of research are focused on sexual behavior in the United States, female and male genital self-image, consumer sexual behavior (e.g., vibrator use, condom use, lubricant use), maternal and reproductive health, and the intersection of exercise, sports, and sexuality.
+She is one of the lead scientists of the National Survey of Sexual Health and Behavior (conducted in 2009, 2012, 2013, 2014 and 2015).
+These surveys have provided the field with much needed, nationally representative probability data about sex in America.
+Her areas of research are focused on sexual behavior in the United States, female and male genital self-image, consumer sexual behavior (e.g., vibrator use, condom use, lubricant use), maternal and reproductive health, and the intersection of exercise, sports and sexuality.

 Debby may be contacted at firstname.lastname@example.org.